apache/flink/flink-connectors/flink-connector-rabbitmq2/src/main/java/org/apache/flink/connector/rabbitmq2/source/README.md

 # RabbitMQ Source

-Flink's RabbitMQ connector provides a streaming-only source which enables you to receive messages from a RabbitMQ queue in three different consistency modes: at-most-once, at-least-once, and exactly-once.
+Flink's RabbitMQ connector provides a streaming-only source which enables you to receive messages from a RabbitMQqueue in three different consistency modes: at-most-once, at-least-once, and exactly-once.

 ## Consistency Behaviour
 With __at-most-once__, the source will receive each message and automatically acknowledges it to